jagenjo/webglstudio.js/guides/tools.md

 To interact with the scene we resort to tools that transform our mouse inputs to actions.

-Common tools are Move, Rotate, Scale, etc.
+Common tools are Move, Rotate, Scale, but also Disable GUI, etc.

+Tool buttons are distributed around the Canvas.

 In case you want to create your own tool here is a simple guide.